frankheat/offsecnotes/content/web/vulnerabilities/bac/index.md

 - The **Autorize** Burp Suite extension can help automate this check.

 {{< hint style=tips >}}
-**Tip**: Applications may hide sensitive URLs in JavaScript files.
+Applications may hide sensitive URLs in JavaScript files.
 Analyze them to discover potential admin endpoints.
 {{< /hint >}}

 ---